boltops-tools/pipedream/docs/quick-start.md

     pipe init # generates starter .codepipeline files

 An important generated file is `.codepipeline/pipeline.rb`.
-The starter file looks something like this:
+The starter file defines the pipeline via an [CodePipeline DSL]({% link _docs/dsl.md %}).
+It looks something like this:

 ```ruby
 stage "Source" do